-Nausea (the unpleasant sensation of feeling sick) and vomiting (the act of being sick) is experienced by everyone at some point, and most of the time, the uneasy feeling will pass within 24 hours.
-Lots of things can cause you to feel sick, ranging anywhere from the flu, food poisoning and migraines to pregnancy or motion sickness.
+Nausea (the unpleasant sensation of feeling sick) and vomiting (the act of being sick) are experienced by everyone at some point, and most of the time the uneasy feeling will pass within 24 hours.
+Lots of things can cause you to feel sick, ranging anywhere from the flu, food poisoning and migraines, to pregnancy or motion sickness.
 In very rare cases, prolonged or recurring nausea can be a sign of something more serious such as leukaemia.
 According to our 2018 patient survey, 5% of leukaemia patients will experience nausea or vomiting as a symptom prior to their diagnosis.

 “I started vomiting regularly and barely eating anything.
 Many days, I could barely move for the exhaustion and dizziness.”